 Even after planning and saving, at some point in your business, you might still find yourself without the funds to cover employee wages.
 If that moment comes, communication with your employees will be key and you should assure them of your compensation plan.

-It can be difficult to figure out how to explain the situation to your staff, but remember, they need to know.
-Walton suggests presenting them with hard financial evidence, especially in the form of your budget plan and cash-flow forecast.
+Consider presenting your employees with hard financial evidence, especially in the form of your budget plan and cash-flow forecast.
 That way, you can show your employees exactly why and how your financials went off track, and how a payroll loan (or other financial solution) will fit into your adjusted budget.

 Ideally, you’ll always have the money to cover payroll.
-This being said, however, sudden expenses, sales dips, and missing invoice payments can throw even the most meticulously planned budgets off course, and it can take time to get your business back on track.
+However, sudden expenses, sales dips, and missing invoice payments can throw even the most meticulously planned budgets off course, and it can take time to get your business back on track.

 Business lines of credit, quick short-term loans, and invoice financing are all excellent options if you’re in need of fast, flexible cash.